JuanRobledo12/cse6242-project/README.md

 2. **Mood Classification of Spotify Songs with Machine Learning (`main.ipynb`):** Utilizes the concatenated dataset to train and evaluate machine learning models, ultimately labeling a large, unlabeled dataset of Spotify songs.

 3. **Refining the Main Labeled Dataset for Primary Artist Focus (`clean_labeled_dataset.ipynb`):** Cleans the labeled dataset to focus solely on the primary artist, enhancing usability for playlist generation and other applications.
+It also provides a quick subjective evaluation of the labeled dataset.

 ## Getting Started